>> IMPORTANT CASE LAW: (Case Law decisions courtesy of www.Canlii.org *)

 Here’s important case law that unrepresented people would never know about.
-If you have lawyer, email the case law to him/her, if they are good lawyers they will accept and use case law with good grace, if they get nasty, they may be dishonest and intend to do little to help you.
+If you have lawyer, email the case law to him/her, if they are good lawyers they will accept and use case law with good grace, if they get nasty, they may be dishonest and intend to do little to help you all along.
 Some cases here have paragraphs noted for specific issues, other cases without paragraph numbers discuss an issue throughout a decision.
-The case law can be downloaded from Canlii.org as PDF files or from here.
-A subject name and paragraph numbers are added here to the file names so you'll remember what the Case Law was for!
+Ontario Case Law is cited here the most since the CFSA is Ontario Law.
+Case Law from the Supreme Court of Canada (SCC) also applies.
+Using Case Law from other provinces can be helpful as it applies to legal principles, but it may conflict with unique aspects of Ontario Law, consider the interaction of various Ontario Laws and Regulations before use.
+The Case Law on this site can be downloaded from Canlii.org as PDF files or from here.
+A subject and paragraph number(s) are added here to the file names so you'll remember what the Case Law was for!

 >> HOW TO USE THIS PAGE:

-When you find false CAS claims and Bad faith acts, review the list here to see what cases are similiar, download those cases and use them to show the court they should dismiss CAS claims and actions that violate the CFSA or Case Law!
-Visit the Publications Page and download the following to help you present the cases correctly in court: 'How to Use Case Law In Court' and 'How to Make Court Submissions'.
-There's plenty of other Guides to check out too.
-It's not unusual to use several different decisions in Case Law to dismiss various aspects of CAS claims at a hearing or trial, so dig in!!
-It's free, unlike a lawyer!!
-The idea here is to motivate the court to apply previous decisions to your case!
+When you find false CAS claims and Bad faith acts, review the list here to see what cases are similar, download those cases and use them to show the court they should dismiss CAS claims and actions that violate the CFSA or Case Law!
+Visit the Publications Page and download the following to help you present the cases correctly in court: 'How to Use Case Law In Court' (download) and 'How to Make Court Submissions' (download).

 >> THE CAS IS A 'SOPHISTICATED LITIGANT':

 When making submissions on Bad Faith acts, false affidavits, etc, of a CAS, you need to remind the court that the CAS is a 'Sophisticated Litigant'; they have overwhelming experience in the CFSA and have unavoidable knowledge of the affect of their actions on children, parents and misleading the courts.
 Thus, any Bad Faith Costs should be as close to the full recovery basis as possible and the sanction of the court in a decision must be with the knowledge the CAS intended to infinge on the court's jurisdiction to know the true facts by misleading it.
-Any light treatment of CAS Bad Faith acts amounts to a Double Standard.
+Any light treatment of CAS Bad Faith acts amounts to a Double Standard and possibly 'a reasonable apprehension of Bias' or even 'Actual Bias'.

 "If you don't use Case Law against the CAS, the CAS will use Case Law against YOU!"